 Simply outlining the deliverable is frequently insufficient, so strive to include as much information as possible regarding your deliverables, such as:

 7. Stakeholder List

-For the management plan, a stakeholder list should be constructed and developed not just to keep track of who your stakeholders are and to update the list if they change, but also to maintain track of your communication plan.
+, a stakeholder list should be constructed and developed not just to keep track of who your stakeholders are and to update the list if they change, but also to maintain track of your communication plan

 Changes in a project’s schedule are common through its lifecycle due to a variety of circumstances, which is why the timetable requires active monitoring.